 I’m pretty certain that if you’ve read this article up to this point, you’ll know what a salutation is but just in case you don’t, salutation means greeting- you know, like “Dear Sir” or “Dear Ma”.

 Every business e-mail has to start with a salutation.
 You can decide to make it more personal and say something like “Dear Friend” or if you like, address the person by their first names; something like “Dear John”- it all depends on the level of your relationship with the person.

-However, it’s always safe to keep it at “Dear Sir/Ma” especially with clients.
+However, it’s always safe to keep it at “Dear Sir/Ma”, especially with clients.

-Next, you have to show appreciation to let the person inviting you know that you indeed appreciate the gesture.
+Next, you have to show appreciation to let the person inviting you to know that you indeed appreciate the gesture.
 It doesn’t matter whether you’ll be attending or not.

 This is where you want to chip in a thing or two.
-If you’ve been invited to a charity luncheon for instance, you would do well to commend the effort of the organizers of the event.
+If you’ve been invited to a charity luncheon, for instance, you would do well to commend the effort of the organizers of the event.
 Although, this may not be necessary if the person inviting you is not the organizer of the event.

 Acceptance/Rejection of Offer

 At this stage, you have to confirm your attendance; and if you won’t be attending, apologize and state the reasons for your inevitable absence.
 You may also want to add that you wouldn’t mind attending a similar event in the future.
 Don’t forget to confirm the venue, time and date.